nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

-Only specific commands are available to you in the profile page.
-The list of available commands are <code>help</code>, <code>save</code>, and <code>exit</code>.
+Only specific commands are available to you in the profile page.<br> The list of available commands are <code>help</code>, <code>save</code>, and <code>exit</code>.
 </div>